Career Timeline of Seth Curry: Major Achievements and Milestones

 On September 29, 2014, Seth Curry signed with the Orlando Magic.

-October 7, 2014: D-League rights Acquired by Erie BayHawks
+October 7, 2014: D-League rights acquired by Erie BayHawks

-In 2014-15, Seth Curry played 43 games for Erie, averaging 23.8 points, 3.9 rebounds, 4.2 assists and 1.4 steals per game.
+In 2014-15 season, Seth Curry played 43 games for Erie, averaging 23.8 points, 3.9 rebounds, 4.2 assists and 1.4 steals per game.

-February 4, 2015: Named to Futures All-Star team for second time
+February 4, 2015: Named to Futures All-Star team

-March 11, 2015: Signed a 10-day contract with the Phoenix Suns
+March 11, 2015: Signed with the Phoenix Suns

-On June 27, 2016, the Sacramento Kings tendered a qualifying offer to Seth Curry, making him a restricted free agent.
+On June 27, 2016, the Sacramento Kings tendered a qualifying offer to Seth Curry, but later rescinded it on July 3.

 July 15, 2016: Signed with the Dallas Mavericks